Annapurna Sanctuary

 Booking procedure

 You can email us at info(a)destinationhimalayatreks.com for the booking confirmation, or you can phone or message us on WhatsApp at +977 9851016814 with any questions.
-For the payment, you can directly pay through our website or simply bank transfer the advance payment.
+For the payment, you can directly pay through our website or simply transfer the advance payment.
 To manage everything, we just deduct 10% of the entire fee; the remaining sum may be paid after you get to Kathmandu.

 • Make sure to withdraw sufficient Nepali rupees from banks in Kathmandu or Pokhara ahead of your trek because ATMs are not available during the trek.
 The teahouses accept Nepalese cash only.

 • Make sure to keep drinking water throughout your trek to prevent dehydration.
-You can bring a reusable water bottle with a 2-3 liter capacity and refill it in teahouses and use filtration tablets to ensure the water is safe to drink.
+You can bring a reusable water bottle with a 2-3 litre capacity and refill it in teahouses and use filtration tablets to ensure the water is safe to drink.

 • You will need a portable high-capacity power bank or charger when planning to use your phone or camera.
 Remote areas often lack reliable charging facilities at teahouses, despite some locations providing power sources.

 • Carry only the necessary trekking equipment to keep your backpack lightweight.
-A fully necessary trekking kit should include layered clothes, proper boots, a sleeping bag, and essential products such as sunscreen, lip balm, moisturizers, and required medications.
+A fully necessary trekking kit should include layered clothes, proper boots, a sleeping bag, and essential products such as sunscreen, lip balm, moisturisers, and required medications.

 • Make sure to carry an oximeter and check your pulse rate through the oximeter (given by us).
 If it goes lower than it should, then inform the guide immediately.